amffej/quickchat/README.md

 * Unread message counters - Badge showing unread messages per channel (Personal Touch)
 * Save up to 100 messages per channel
 * User can create custom channels
-* No need to sign in browser is closed
+* No need to sign in again if browser is closed